Privacy, Practice, and Performance

 61 Pages Posted: 18 Feb 2021 Last revised: 15 Apr 2021

 Privacy law is at a crossroads.
 In the last two years, U.S. policymakers have introduced more than 50 proposals for comprehensive privacy legislation, most of which look roughly the same: they all combine a series of individual rights with internal compliance.
 The conventional wisdom in privacy scholarship explains this uniformity by looking to catalyzing precedent: the General Data Protection Regulation in Europe or the California Consumer Privacy Act.

-This article provides, for the first time, a full, critical account of the performativity of privacy practices.
+This article provides a full critical account of the latest developments in privacy law, focusing on its practices rather than law on the books alone.
 It details and challenges current privacy law’s focus on individual rights and internal compliance.
 And it explores potential new directions for privacy law based on the developing law and political economy literature, including new practices and performances that center privacy law around principles of power, equality, and democracy.